cfluke/allskyVR/docs/source/welcome.rst

 * **Menu**: turn your head to look for the Menu icon.
 Line up the green circular target, and hold your gaze steady.
 The menu will expand.
 * **Selection**: to toggle visibility of a data category or the celestial coordinate system, line-up the reticule on the menu item and hold your gaze steady.

+To exit the VR experience, you may need to either:
+* Remove your smartphone from the Google Cardboard viewer, and tap the X icon (if visible) on the top-left corner
+* Tap the "back" button on your smartphone, which should return to the web-browser

+Please note that orientation-based navigation assumes that your smartphone is equipped with an accelerometer.

 Quickstart
 ^^^^^^^^^^